-Some factors from the COVID-19 outbreak that may delay or otherwise adversely affect enrollment in and the conduct of the clinical trials of our product candidates, as well as adversely impact our business generally, include:
+Some factors from the COVID-19 pandemic that may delay or otherwise adversely affect enrollment in and the conduct of the clinical trials of our product candidates, as well as adversely impact our business generally, include:

-- the ongoing diversion of healthcare resources away from the conduct of clinical trials to focus on pandemic concerns, including the availability of necessary materials and the attention of physicians serving as our clinical trial investigators, hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - limitations on travel that could interrupt key trial activities, such as clinical trial site initiations and monitoring, domestic and international travel by employees, contractors or patients to clinical trial sites, including any government-imposed travel restrictions or quarantines that will impact the ability or willingness of patients, employees or contractors to travel to our research, manufacturing and clinical trial sites or secure visas or entry permissions, any of which could delay or adversely impact the conduct or progress of our clinical trials; - interruption or delays in the operations of the FDA and comparable foreign regulatory agencies, which may impact review, inspection and approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; and - business disruptions caused by potential workplace, laboratory and office closures and an increased reliance on employees working from home, disruptions to or delays in ongoing laboratory experiments and operations, staffing shortages, travel limitations, cyber security and data accessibility, or communication or mass transit disruptions, any of which could adversely impact our business operations or delay necessary interactions with local regulators, ethics committees, manufacturing sites, research or clinical trial sites and other important agencies and contractors.
+- the diversion of healthcare resources away from the conduct of clinical trials to focus on pandemic concerns, including the availability of materials necessary to conduct of our clinical trials; - limitations on travel that could interrupt key trial activities, such as clinical trial site initiations and monitoring, domestic and international travel by employees, contractors or patients to clinical trial sites, including any government-imposed travel restrictions or quarantines that will impact the ability or willingness of patients, employees or contractors to travel to our research, manufacturing and clinical trial sites or secure visas or entry permissions, any of which could delay or adversely impact the conduct or progress of our clinical trials; and - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems.

-These and other factors arising from the COVID-19 pandemic could worsen in countries that are already afflicted with COVID-19, could continue to spread to additional countries, or could return to countries where the pandemic has been partially contained, each of which could further adversely impact our ability to conduct clinical trials and our business generally, and could have a material adverse impact on our operations and financial condition and results.
-In addition, the trading prices for our common stock and the common stock of other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
-A recession, depression or other sustained adverse market event resulting from the COVID-19 pandemic could materially and adversely affect our business and the value of our common stock.
+These and other factors arising from the COVID-19 pandemic could worsen in countries that are already afflicted with COVID-19 or could return to countries where the pandemic has been partially contained, each of which could further adversely impact our ability to conduct clinical trials and our business generally, and could have a material adverse impact on our operations and financial condition and results.
+In addition, a recession, depression or other sustained adverse market event resulting from the COVID-19 pandemic could materially and adversely affect our business and the value of our common stock.

-The global pandemic of COVID-19 continues to rapidly evolve.
-The ultimate impact of the recent COVID-19 pandemic is highly uncertain and subject to change.
+The ultimate impact of the COVID-19 pandemic remains uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our commercial results, clinical trials, healthcare systems or the global economy as a whole.
 These effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.

-We have limited experience as a commercial company and the marketing and sale of ONPATTRO, GIVLAARI or any future products may be unsuccessful or less successful than anticipated.
+We are an early-stage commercial company and the marketing and sale of ONPATTRO, GIVLAARI, OXLUMO or any future products may be unsuccessful or less successful than anticipated.

-In 2018, our first commercial product, ONPATTRO, was approved by the FDA and EMA, and we have since received approval in several additional territories.
-To date, we have launched ONPATTRO in the U.S., Japan, Canada, Brazil and in several countries in Europe.
-In addition, in November 2019, the FDA approved our second product, GIVLAARI, which was also approved by the EMA in March 2020.
-While we have commercially launched ONPATTRO and GIVLAARI, we have limited experience as a commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing products in the biopharmaceutical industry.
-We also have several product candidates in late-stage clinical development, including lumasiran, which is under review by the FDA and EMA for marketing approval.
-To execute our business plan of building a multi-product, commercial-stage biopharmaceutical company and achieving a self-sustainable financial profile in the future, in addition to successfully marketing and selling ONPATTRO and GIVLAARI, we will need to successfully:
+In 2018, our first commercial product, ONPATTRO, was approved by the FDA and EMA, and we have since received approval and launched ONPATTRO in several additional territories.
+In 2019, the FDA approved our second product,

+GIVLAARI, which was also approved by the EMA and several other regulatory authorities, and in November 2020, the FDA and EMA approved our third product, OXLUMO.
+While we have commercially launched ONPATTRO, GIVLAARI and OXLUMO, we are an early-stage commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing products in the biopharmaceutical industry.
+We also have several product candidates in late-stage clinical development.
+To execute our business plan of building a profitable, top 5 biotech company, as measured by market capitalization, over the next 5 years and achieving our $P^5x25$ strategy and the metrics associated with such strategy, in addition to successfully marketing and selling our approved products we will need to successfully: